 I am who I am today thanks to the many people who have taken their time to educate me on my journey.
 My teachers have been as young as six years old.
 I want to include my pets, my friends, my family, the people I met by chance who struck a cord, to sages going on 100.
-The landscape of nature from the olive tree and the ever-changing sea have earned my respect and have added to my feelings about life, as have the cityscapes brimming with their history and unfolded stories.
+The landscape of nature from the olive tree and the ever-changing sea has earned my respect and has added to my feelings about life, as have the cityscapes brimming with their history and unfolded stories.

 I believe that if people truly want to learn from others, they must reach out with their questions.
 So many women go through life without asking questions for fear that they are intruding on others’ time.
 Please remember that most women want to express what they know and they’re thrilled to be asked.
 More importantly, they will respect you for being curious and open to learning.

 So take a giant step, darling.
 Reach for the stars with purpose and questions.
 Learn from others you trust, admire, and respect.
 Bloom to the hilt!
 Let me know your thoughts in the comments at the bottom of this page.

 If you enjoyed this article, please subscribe.
 You will get each daily story delivered straight to your inbox.

 Want to Learn How to Start a Blog?